abinit/abipy_book/abipy_book/dfpt/lesson_dfpt.md

 This should represent a reasonable approximation especially in the low temperature regime in which anharmonic effects can be neglected.

-Let's plot the vibrational contributions thermodynamic properties as function of $T$:
+Let's plot the vibrational contributions to thermodynamic properties as a function of $T$:

 ```{code-cell}
 phdos.plotly_harmonic_thermo();